Eena contemplated Shanks’ story as she slouched on the edge of the

 The entire room was fast aware of the exchange, Derian the first to

 respond.
-He started for Eena when Heth
+He started for Eena when Heth grabbed his arm, halting his progress.
+Derian

-floor, “Eena, back down right now!”
+down right now!”

 Ian too was on his way to assist her when Agus took him firmly by the

 shoulder and whispered, “It ain’t your fight.
+Stay out of it.”

 “But she didn’t mean anything,” Ian insisted.
-“She doesn’t know what she’s doing!”
-Agus wouldn’t let him go.
+“She doesn’t know what

 Unable to break free of Heth’s grip, Derian hollered again, desperation

 intensifying his tone.
-“Eena, back down
+“Eena, back down now!
+Apologize and step away!”

-She looked at her captain, twisting up her features.
-His request didn’t seem fair.
+seem fair.
 Shanks was the bully, not her!
-It wasn’t right that he could get away with
+It wasn’t right that he could get

-than everyone else.
-It seemed he should
+scarier than everyone else.
+It seemed he should have to account for his

-have to account for his behavior like any other respectable man.
+behavior like any other respectable man.

 “He owes me an apology!”

 Her angry gaze returned to Shanks.
+Her jaw clenched as she thought of

-yield.
-But no one cared how she
+how wrong it felt for her to have to yield.
+But no one cared how she felt.
+No

-felt.
-No one ever cared how she
+one ever cared how she felt.

 “You don’t wanna back down, do ya?”

-Shanks questioned her with an odd glint in his eye.
-“Well then……..I accept your challenge.”
+Shanks questioned her with an odd

+glint in his eye.
+“Well then… I accept your challenge.”

 “Wait!
 No, wait!
 I never challenged you!
 I never meant to…”

-“No, but……okay, I back down then, alright?”
+“No, but… okay, I back down then, alright?”

 Shanks laughed aloud, nearly cackling in wicked amusement.
-“Too late, Princess.”
-He reached for his sword on the edge of the
+“Too late,

-table and withdrew it deliberately slow from its sheath.
-A razor-sharp blade gleamed in the
+slow from its sheath.
+A razor-sharp blade gleamed in the candlelight.

 Eena gasped.

+“Shanks, please,” Derian begged.
 “You know she didn’t mean it.
-She
+She told

-can’t fight!”
-The fear in his voice
+you she’d back down.
+Please, she can’t fight!”
+The fear in his voice scared the

-thrummed like a hummingbird.
+young queen.
+Her heart thrummed like a hummingbird.

 “I think she can,” Shanks disagreed with a roguish grin.
-“Can’t you, Princess?”
+“Can’t you,

 “No!
 No, no, no, I can’t!
 Are you crazy?”
-Her voice mimicked her captain’s panic.
+Her voice mimicked her

+captain’s panic.
 “I back down!
 I didn’t know what I was doing!
 Honest!
-I’m sorry!”
+I’m

 “You’ll need a weapon,” Shanks went on, ignoring her plea.
-He glanced at his men.
-“Ef, give her your sword!”
+He glanced

 “Efren, your sword!”
 Shanks growled impatiently.

 With some reluctance, he did as his captain ordered.
-Pulling a long blade from its sheath, Efren
+Pulling a long

-offered it to Eena.
-She refused to touch
+blade from its sheath, Efren offered it to Eena.
+She refused to touch it.

 “I won’t fight you,” she said, trembling noticeably.
-Efren placed the sword at her feet and walked
+Efren placed the

 “Fight or die,” Shanks decreed.

-He brandished his blade and took one swipe at the air above her
+He brandished his blade and took one

+swipe at the air above her head.

-nearly yanked free of Heth’s grasp.
+“NO!”
+Derian screamed.
+He nearly yanked free of Heth’s grasp.
+Efren

-involvement would make for a worse situation.
+make for a worse situation.

 Eena, meanwhile, learned to duck, realizing her rival was deadly